waldmatias/cross-contract-calls/contracts/00.orientation/README.md

 ## Orientation to Cross-contract Calls

-NEAR Protocol supports issuing unsigned transactions from within your contract code.
+NEAR Protocol supports issuing transactions from within your contract code.
 This covers the most common use cases like calling one contract from another as well as more advanced patterns like using one contract as a factory (to generate) or proxy (to relay calls) for other contracts.
 The mechanism for this is referred to by several names which can be confusing at first until you realize that everyone is talking about different parts of the same elephant but from different perspectives.

 ### Receipts